Panama - Profile

 To subscribe to The Southbound Group, email Southbound_groupfirstname.lastname@example.org

-Several serious robberies/attacks that were reported last year at Punta Chame (20 nm SW of the Balboa anchorage), Bocas del Toro and Colon and reports of stolen dinghies in Las Perlas, highlight the security situation in Panama.
+Several serious robberies/attacks that were reported in 2103 at Punta Chame (20 nm SW of the Balboa anchorage), Bocas del Toro and Colon and reports of stolen dinghies in Las Perlas, highlight the security situation in Panama.
 Along with other countries in this area, Panama is experiencing an increase in crime, partly relating to the drug trade, which is also affecting maritime activities.
 See security reports adjacent for further details.

 Nowhere in Panama should yachts anchor at night in remote areas without being accompanied by other yachts.